 -

 - Do low-cost research: surveys, customer feedback, persona workshops (in-house or with agency help) to sharpen your messaging.
-Align what you say with what your customers value most (The Marketing Centre emphasizes this as foundational to good ROI strategy).
+Align what you say with what your customers value most (Keys to Successful Price Reduction Strategy).

 -